Topological power pumping in quantum circuits: Slow classical modes coupled to a fast quantum state

 The dynamics of each pair of classical variables, prior to the coupling to the quantum system, is assumed to be slow and described by classical dynamics deduced from a classical Hamiltonian ${\mathcal H}_\alpha (q_\alpha , p_\alpha)$ following

-The quantum system is described by a Hamiltonian $H(\{ q_\alpha\})$ parametrized by the states of the classical variables~$q_\alpha$.
+The quantum system is described by a Hamiltonian~$H(\{ q_\alpha\})$ parametrized by the states of the classical variables~$q_\alpha$.
 We focus on quantum systems that remain gaped during the evolution of the classical modes.
 This allows to approximate at shorter times the dynamics of the quantum system by an adiabatic evolution, driven by the slow dynamics of the classical modes.
-More precisely, we consider a quantum system prepared at time $t=0$ into one of the eigenstates denoted $\ket{\psi_{\nu}(t=0)}$ of the $t=0$ Hamiltonian $H(\{ q_\alpha (t=0)\}$.
+More precisely, we consider a quantum system prepared at time $t=0$ into one of the eigenstates denoted $\ket{\psi_{\nu}(t=0)}$ of the $t=0$ Hamiltonian $H(\{ q_\alpha (t=0)\})$.
 This amounts to assume an initial correlation between the state $\{ q_\alpha (t=0)\}$ of the classical environment and the quantum system.
 Through the coupling to $q_\alpha(t)$, the quantum system will slowly evolve in time on a timescale dictated by the slow environment.
-We denote its instantaneous state $\ket{\Psi (t)}$ and assume that it remains approximately withing the same eigensubspace of the Hamiltonian, which is the essence of the \emph{adiabatic approximation}.
+We denote its instantaneous state $\ket{\Psi (t)}$ and assume that it remains approximately within the same eigensubspace of the Hamiltonian, which is the essence of the \emph{adiabatic approximation}.
 In return, the coupling of the classical degrees of freedom to the quantum system also perturbs their dynamics and results in an effective coupling between different pairs of slow degrees of freedom which is the focus of this paper.
-The modified equations of motion for the slow variables are